addu390/addu390.github.io/_notes/2024-06-13-with-terminal-pov.md

 <hr class="hr">

 <p><span class="header">5.
 What's next?</span> The potential and possibilities are endless.</p> <p>Tangentials: UI widgets - in popular front-end frameworks to add on to existing applications (Stripe model), Generative AI - on telematics data across providers for drivers, fleet managers, insurance providers, etc., Time and Location Analytics, and many more.</p>
 <p>But I'm sure someone back there said, "this isn't our focus," when going over the above "Top 4" feature/enhancement suggestions.
-That's where I conclude.
-To know more about <span class="underline">what's next?</span></p>
+That's where I conclude; to know more about <span class="underline">what's next?</span></p>

 <img class="center-image-0 center-image-95" src="../assets/notes/with-terminal-strategy.svg" />